 Zone 3: Unauthorized devices in the LAN/WLAN

-Christian Bücker, CEO, macmon secure
+Christian Bücker, Business Director, macmon secure

 “Cyber criminals are increasingly targeting critical infrastructures.
 In response to a request from a parliamentary group, the government advised that the number of hacker attacks in the health sector, and in hospitals in particular, had increased from eleven in 2018 to sixteen in 2019 and to forty-three in 2020.
 The example of Haßberg-Kliniken shows how network security can be improved with minimal effort.
 Thanks to our solution, which has already been thoroughly tested in a number of hospitals including Frankfurt University Hospital—where there are 500,000 network events every day—networks with diverse endpoints can be securely protected against unauthorized access by criminals."